File

 Prerequisites

-The following are the prerequisites for establishing a connection between S3 and OvalEdge.
+The following are the prerequisites to establish a connection:

 Service Account User Permissions

-Important: We recommend having a separate service account to establish a connection from OvalEdge to the data source with the following minimal set of permissions.
+Important: It is recommended to use a separate service account to establish the connection to the data source, configured with the following minimum set of permissions.

-Important: You must have the Connector Creator role to set up a connection in OvalEdge.
+Important: Users are required to have the Connector Creator role in order to configure a new connection.

-1. Log into OvalEdge, go to Administration > Connectors, click + (New Connector), search for Amazon S3, and complete the specific parameters.
+• Log into OvalEdge, go to Administration > Connectors, click + (New Connector), search for Amazon S3, and complete the required parameters.

 Note: Fields marked with an asterisk (*) are mandatory for establishing a connection.